MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 # Start a call in Dynamics 365 Guides on HoloLens

+When you're working in Dynamics 365 Guides on HoloLens, if you need help with a task in your world, you might want to call a remote collaborator on Microsoft Teams (desktop or mobile) or Dynamics 365 Remote Assist.

 The following types of calls are available in Microsoft Dynamics 365 Guides:

 - **One-to-one call**.
 A one-to-one call includes two participants.
-For example, if you're repairing a machine and need help on-the-go, you can start a one-to-one call with a remote collaborator on Microsoft Teams or Dynamics 365 Remote Assist.
+For example, if you're repairing a machine, you can start a one-to-one call with a remote collaborator.

 - **Group call**.
 A group call includes three or more participants.
 For example, if you're inspecting an asset in a one-to-one call but need a third person's expertise, any participant can add the third person to the call to form a group call.